 But then life happened.
 You grew up.
 You had kids, maybe some more schooling, jobs, bills and stress.
 Fun and flirtation was probably replaced by responsibility and survival.
 If you’ve disconnected over the years or hurt feelings and resentments are getting in the way of you really enjoying your relationship, marriage therapy and counseling can help.

-We’ll dig through the sources of disconnection and pain, and we’ll also talk about who you are today—what you need now to feel loved and connected.
+We’ll dig through the sources of disconnection and pain, including intimacy if needed.
+And we’ll also talk about who you are today—what you need now to feel loved and connected.

 Why marriage therapy and counseling?